This is where all 50 states stand on reopening

 Missouri

-Missouri Gov. Mike Parson issued a statewide "Stay Home Missouri" order through April 24.
-Parson has made no plans to reopen the state.
+Gov. Mike Parson issued a statewide "Stay Home Missouri" order through April 24.

 Montana

-Note: Correction: This story has been updated to correct details about what businesses in Nebraska will be closed and the duration of those closings.